shafin071/covid19-analysis/README.md

 As of April 27th 2020, the model gave a forecast for confirmed cases in South Korea with a  Mean Avwerage Percentage Error (MAPE) of 5.33%

+### NOTE:
+The analysis was first done around end on February 2020, when the dataset was first released on Kaggle.
+More details may have been added to this dataset in recent months which are not captured in this analsis.

 ### Resources used for this project:
 * [South Korea's COVID-19 dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset)
 * Python v3